Store Hours

 Should I harden off my seedlings before planting them outside?

 Yes, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
-Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
+Hardening is the process of getting them used to outdoor life, spring rains, and temperature swings.
 It slows their growth until they're strong and ready to take off during a spring warm front.
+Hardening also makes your plants more resilient to a sudden cold snap.

 Can I strengthen my seedlings before planting them outdoors?

 Get your sprouts used to storms and breezy spring days with a fan and keep fungus from growing in damp conditions.
 Set up an oscillating fan on low to mimic the wind.
-Just the gentlest breeze for several hours a day will do the trick — no need to prep them for a hurricane.
-This makes them stronger against wind gusts.
+Just the gentlest breeze for several hours a day will do the trick.
+They'll gain strength even though you shouldn't see them moving.
 If you don't set up a fan, your seedlings may be more sensitive to strong winds.
 Try to plant between storms.

 Set Up For Springtime